 If the doctor ordered any of the following, please fast, nothing to eat or drink after midnight, and go to the lab first thing in the morning:

 – Hemoglobin A1C

-- Dilantin/Lamictal/Tegretol/Phenobarbital (make sure you bring your meds to take after blood work).
+– Dilantin/Lamictal/Tegretol/Phenobarbital (be sure to bring your any medicationss to take after blood work).

 PET/CT SCAN (Positron Emission Tomography)

 This test helps determine the location in the brain for intractable seizures and can also identify and characterize degenerative disease of the brain such as Alzheimer’s.
 Prior to the test, you will be injected with FDG (contains many substances that mimic those in the body i.e.: water, sugar, protein).
 Once injected, you will be led to a private room to sit quietly for one-hour.
 During the scan, you will be asked to lie still on your back with your arms above your head.
 The actual scan takes 45 minutes.
 After the injection, the tracers are designed to accumulate in the diseased cells, allowing the scanner to identify them by creating an image that highlights abnormal activity, thus helping physicians determine if disease or an abnormality is present.

 NO exercise the day before and day of exam / NOTHING to eat 6 hours prior / FOLLOW a low carbohydrate diet the day prior to exam (NO pasta, bread, rice, potatoes, cereal, sugar or chewing gum).
 You MAY have water and take medications.
 We also need to know if you’re diabetic.
 Please bring previous films (CT, MRI and/or PET Scans) for comparison and all pathology reports.